Masahiro Kuramoto

-Early life
+Career

-Kuramoto was born in Hiroshima Prefecture.
-He turned professional in 1981.
+In 1955, Kuramoto was born in Hiroshima Prefecture.
+In 1981, he turned professional.

-Professional career

-Kuramoto won 30 tournaments on the Japan Golf Tour, ranking fifth on the career list.
-He ranks seventh on the career money list with earnings of just over 1 billion ¥.
+Kuramoto won 30 tournaments on the Japan Golf Tour, ranking sixth on the career list.
+He ranks 13th on the career money list with earnings of just over 1 billion ¥.

 Kuramoto was medalist at the 1992 PGA Tour qualifying school and had full playing rights on the tour in 1993.
 He played 65 times on the PGA Tour from 1978 to 1997.
 His best finish was tied for fourth place at the 1982 Open Championship, which was also his best finish in a major championship.

-Senior career

 In 2005, Kuramoto turned 50 and was eligible to play on the Champions Tour.
 He qualified at the 2005 Champions Tour qualifying school.
 He made his first start at the Turtle Bay Championship in January 2006.
 His best finish on the Champions Tour was a fourth-place finish in the 2006 Wal-Mart First Tee Open at Pebble Beach.
 He also won two European Senior Tour events in 2010 and 2012.